rggvn/homebridge-fake-rgb/README.md

 An homebridge plugin that create an Fake RGB Bulb HomeKit accessory

+#FORK

+this is a fork to control my magichome ledstrip, made for personal use.

 # Installation

 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-fake-rgb) and should be installed "globally" by typing: